mongodb/atlas-sdk-go/docs/doc_2_error_handling.md

 fmt.Println(apiError)
 ```

+## Checking for the Existence of a Specific Error Code

-## Checking for existence of specific error code
+To check for the existence of a specific error code, execute the following:

 ```go
 import admin "go.mongodb.org/atlas-sdk/admin"